 Wine is constant proof that God loves us and loves to see us happy. – Benjamin Franklin

-Our experiences in La Rioja left us loving the region and the people and scheming on how we could find our way back for a follow-up visit to Spain’s go-to wine area.
+Our experiences wine tasting in La Rioja left us loving the region and the people, and scheming on how we could find our way back for a follow-up visit to Spain’s go-to wine area.
 If you’re thinking about heading to La Rioja for the first time, here are some tips and thoughts from our foray into Spanish Wine Country.

 Know that tastings include winery tours.

 1Unlike many US wine tasting experiences, wine tasting in La Rioja is more than walking up to a bar and tasting off of a wine list/menu.
 The tastings in La Rioja, often at a cost, hinge on tours of the estates, the processing areas and bottling facilities and culminate with a visit to the tasting room to test the wares.
 In our experience, the tours lasted about an hour, sometimes more, not including the tasting component.
 All of the bodegas we visited standardly charged a fee for the visit, most in the neighborhood of €10 per person, which includes the tour and a series of pretty hefty pours.

 2Building off of the first point, it’s important to know that tastings generally require advanced appointments or reservations.
 Since the tasting constitutes a tour, you’ll need to coordinate with the bodega in advance to find availability that works.
 As was the case with Bodegas Ysios for us, despite booking about a month in advance, our only option was a Spanish-language tour for the time we planned to visit.
 This will take a bit more forethought to craft your itinerary but also allows you to select some key highlights in advance!

 Manage your time.